noqqe/why-openbsd.rocks/content/fact/httpd.md

 title: "httpd(8)"
 ---

-OpenBSD had a patched version of Apache httpd imported for a long time.
-After that, nginx was used and imported in base, but still the webserver was too big for the base system.
+For a long time OpenBSD used a patched version of Apache httpd.
+After that, nginx was imported into base, but even that was still too big for the base system.

 At some point, Reyk Floeter wrote a minimal HTTP server which replaced all externally developed http servers in the base system.